devaa11/ordermanagement/README.md

 - User stays logged in using Firebase authentication persistence.
 - Internet connection is required for authentication.
 - UI is made responsive using `flutter_screenutil`.
+- iOS build not included.
+App tested on Android devices and emulators.

 ---